 1960 -- Ten committed families band together to form Temple Shalom, the first Jewish Synagogue in Roxbury Township.
 Previously, local families had traveled to the Temple in Dover or elsewhere for services.
 Initially meeting at “borrowed” facilities, in 1965 they built their own modern building on S. Hillside Ave.

 1963 --The recently organized Roxbury Township Historical Society scores a major victory in saving the "Salt Box House" from demolition.
 Dating from Colonial times, the Salt Box was the home of Silas Riggs and other members of the Riggs family.
 The house was moved several blocks west to it's new home in the Ledgewood Historic District.
 In 1965 the Society would publish the first of three volumes of Roxbury Township Historical books.

-1974 -- A new, modern Roxbury Public Library building is opened, replacing a house which had served as the Library.
+1974 -- A new, modern Roxbury Public Library building is opened on Main St Succasunna, replacing an adjacent house which had served as the Library.

-1998 -- After hundreds of fender-benders, the infamous Ledgewood Traffic Circle is replaced by a common traffic light.
-An era ends and many in Roxbury mourned.
+1998 -- After hundreds of fender-benders, the infamous Ledgewood Traffic Circle is replaced by a triangle and a common traffic light.

 Even with all the new homes built, many remnants of the Roxbury of over 150

 years ago remain, including: